What is Search Intent?

 • ROI and TCO calculators

-You’ll also want landing pages and microsites tailored to key use cases, solutions and audience segments that map to specialized goals and inquiries.
+You’ll also want landing pages and microsites tailored to key use cases, solutions and audience segments that map to specialised goals and inquiries.

 Paid advertising often plays a major role in capturing B2B demand at different intent stages through vehicles like: